AshuKulu/HacktoberFest2022/README.md

 >If a maintainer reports your pull request as spam or behavior not in line with the project’s code of conduct, you will be ineligible to participate.

 ***Steps to Contribute to this Repo***

--Star this Repo (Important)
+- First Star this Repo (Important)
-   -_PR/MR will be ignored_

--Fork this repository.
+- Then Fork this Repo

--Repeated codes will not be merged.
+- Repeated codes will not be merged.

--The quality of pull requests is paramount,quantity comes second.
+- The quality of pull requests is paramount,quantity comes second.

--No programming language boundation.**
+- No programming language boundation.